01AgenticDefine the system

 First version

 A first version should be small, inspectable, and useful.
-It should support one workflow, one user group, and one review path before expanding.
+It should support a clear workflow, user group, and source set.
+It should also keep the review path visible before expanding.

 Scope